samply/bridgehead/README.md

 sudo /srv/docker/bridgehead/bridgehead install bbmri
 ```

-This will install the systemd units to run and update the bridghead.
+This will install the systemd units to run and update the Bridgehead.

 If your site operates with a proxy, you will need to set it up with ```systemctl edit``` as follows: